wandb/wandb/CONTRIBUTING.md

 cd wandb-testing/regression && python regression.py tests/main/huggingface/ --dryrun
 ```

-The above script will print all the configuration of the huggingface-transformers test.
+The above script will print all of the `huggingface-transformers` test configurations.
 The expected output should look something like this:

 ```
 ########################################